kongou-ae/blog/content/archives/2019-01-16-collecting-the-disk-status-of-azurestack-by-powershell-en.md

 SU1_Volume   Simple                OK                Healthy      True           9.85 TB s-cluster
 ```

 The result of this cmdlet has the property as "RepairStatus".
 So I guess that Azure Stack Operator can collect the progress of repairing a virtual disk.
-If this cmdlet returns the progress of repairing a virutal disk, the operator who replaces failed disk don't use Privileged Endpoint.
+If this cmdlet returns the progress of repairing a virtual disk, the operator who replaces failed disk don't use Privileged Endpoint.
 This is good.

 ### Get-AzsDrive